Innablr/cloudformation-seed/README.md

 1. Create a new directory for your project
 2. Copy everything from the `examples` directory to the root of the project
 3. Edit `parameters/dev.yaml` to your needs
-4. Add more stuff under the `cloudformation` directory and include it in `parameters/dev.yaml`
+4. Add more templates with `.cf.yaml` extensions under the `cloudformation` directory and include them in `parameters/dev.yaml`

 ### Finally: